sealmove/nimitai/README.md

   - `parent`: holds a reference to the parent object

 ## Internals
-When `generateParser` gets called:
 - An import statement for the *__runtime library__* is generated.
 - The `.ksy` file gets parsed into a nim object hierarchy (with [npeg)](https://github.com/zevv/npeg)
 - The object hierarchy is transformed into a sequence of nodes -each one representing a concrete type-
 - For each concrete type the following are generated:
   - a type declaration
   - a parsing procedure
   - a destructor
 - Lastly, `fromFile` proc is generated

 *Everything is done at compile-time*

-## Will a `.ksy` file found in the [official gallery](https://formats.kaitai.io/) work as is?
+## Will a `.ksy` file found in the [official KS gallery](https://formats.kaitai.io/) work as is?
 **YES**.
 The official KSY grammar is supported 100%.
 Alternatively, nimitai can be set to accept Nim expressions and types instead of Kaitai Struct ones.